 (Free) Organize Kibana dashboards and visualizations into separate spaces, and secure access using RBAC.

-Get alerts and notifications about changes in your Elasticsearch data.
+Get built-in alerts and notifications about changes in your Elasticsearch data.

 Our Elasticsearch Service on Elastic Cloud is the only offering that allows users to deploy custom topologies for solving different use cases.
 This includes hot-warm architecture with index curation for logging and time series projects, and other templates optimized for I/O, compute, and memory.